william-murray1204/ocr_model_comparisons/README.md

 # ocr_model_quantifier
-A simple Python project for comparing the output of keras_ocr, doctr_ocr, easyocr and tesseract_ocr.
+A simple Python project for comparing the output of Keras OCR, Doctr OCR, Easyocr, Tesseract OCR and Kraken OCR.
 * platform: win-64

 ## Installation